-We provide a free and confidential immigration advice service to women only, who have suffered domestic abuse.
-Our immigration advice is provided by a dedicated regulated (OISC) immigration advisor fluent in South Asian languages.
+We provide a free and confidential immigration advice service to Asian women only who have suffered domestic abuse.
+Our immigration advice is provided by a dedicated regulated (OISC Level 3) immigration advisor who is fluent in some South Asian languages.

-We will offer free advice and representation in immigration applications under the domestic violence rules ( SET DV).
-This includes applications under the domestic violence concession.
-(DDVC).
+We provide free advice and representation in immigration applications under the domestic violence rules (SET DV).
+This includes applications under the domestic violence concession (DDVC).

 Phone lines are open Monday - Friday : 9.30 am - 4.30 pm